What's World Thinking Day?

 Girl Guides and Girl Scouts have been marking this special day since 1926.

-At the 7th world conference in 1932, a Belgian delegate highlighted that birthdays typically involved gifts, and perhaps girls could show their thanks on thinking day by raising funds for the organisation.
-In response, Olave Baden-Powell wrote a letter to all Guides and Girl Scouts asking them to donate just a penny – enough to buy a loaf of bread in those days – to help fund guiding around the world.
+At the 7th world conference in 1932, a Belgian delegate highlighted that birthdays typically involved gifts, and perhaps girls could show their thanks on Thinking Day by raising funds for the organisation.
+In response, Olave Baden-Powell wrote a letter to all Girl Guides and Girl Scouts asking them to donate just a penny – enough to buy a loaf of bread in those days – to help fund guiding around the world.
 This is now known as the World Thinking Day Fund.

-The name of the day was changed to 'World Thinking Day' at the 30th world conference in Dublin in 1999 when delegates chose a new name to more clearly emphasise the global nature of the celebration.
+The name of the day was changed to 'World Thinking Day' at the 30th world conference in Dublin in 1999.
+Delegates wanted a new name to reflect the truly global nature of the celebration.

-World Thinking Day remains one of the most important dates in the guiding calendar, and every year the theme of the event encourages members to think about the big issues affecting them and their global community.
+World Thinking Day remains one of the most important dates in the guiding calendar, and every year there’s a different theme to encourage members to think about the big issues affecting us and our global community.
 Previous World Thinking Days have tackled the subjects of poverty, gender inequality, environmental sustainability and access to education.

 Support our global movement